 Though work officially knocks off for the day at 10 pm, most everyone piles into Blue Gene’s Pub for more mingling and schmoozing well into the night.
 It’s a luxury to hang out with such knowledgeable puppeteers, to not have to explain who Hunt is or why his story matters.
 The puppeteers express a similar validation, not having to justify their seemingly obscure passion.
 Multiple participants tell me how nice it is to be among others who don’t assume that puppets are for kids, as well as to be part of the larger lineage of the field, passing on the craft.
 Even Hunt took a few years to recognize his own work, successful as he was, not fully proud of his skill until younger puppeteers like Arciero came along and looked up to him.
 I particularly appreciate how everyone comes together at the O’Neill, respecting that they are each in different places.
 Arciero’s office displays a mantle of elders, a prominent row of photos of those who have come before, those who are invoked as the current puppeteers do their work.

 Over the course of my visit, I realize that the Muppets are just the tip of the puppet iceberg.
-At an early guest artists’ performance, James Godwin visibly manipulates a full-body tabletop puppet; Tim Lagasse does shadow puppet presidential impressions, using just his hands behind a screen; and Huber’s marionettes seem truly human as they lip-sync, swing on a trapeze, exhale actual vapor from drags on an e-cigarette.
-I even learn about “non-verbal puppetry”, which makes me think of everyone in the outside world who asks me if Hunt “did the voices” for his characters, as if there is nothing else to it.
+At an early guest artists’ performance, James Godwin visibly manipulates a full-body tabletop puppet; Tim Lagasse does shadow puppet presidential impressions, using just his hands behind a screen; and Huber’s marionettes seem truly human as they lip-sync, swing on a trapeze, even exhale actual vapor from drags on an e-cig.
+I’m especially intrigued to learn about “non-verbal puppetry”, which makes me think of everyone in the outside world who asks me if Hunt “did the voices” for his characters, as if there is nothing else to it.
 I can’t wait to tell them there are puppets that don’t even talk.
 And I already can’t wait to come back to the O’Neill next year, to a place that so congenially feels like home.

 “Affectionate anarchy”: Frank Oz, various sources.